 Before that experience I had perceived the city from a mole's perspective: ground level and underground tunnels.
-I have great admiration for the efficiency of Mexico City's metro system, which transports some five million users every day for the extremely low price of about six pesos (roughly 30 cents U.S.).
+I have great admiration for the efficiency of Mexico City's metro system, which transports some five million users every day for the extremely low price of about six pesos (roughly $0.30 cents).
 For the simple expediency of getting from one place to another, the metro can't be beaten.
 For a day of sightseeing, however, the Turibus is an excellent option.

 - You can get on and off at any of the stops as many times as you like for the day.